CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 Master Security Agreement, dated March 24, 2022, by and between Core Scientific, Inc., on one hand, and Barings BDC, Inc., Barings Capital Investment Corporation, and Barings Private Credit Corp., on the other hand, and as amended by that certain Amendment No. 1 to Collateral Schedule No. 5, dated August 12, 2022, by and between Core Scientific Inc. and Barings Capital Investment Corporation, and (vi) that certain Collateral Schedule No. 6, dated April 27, 2022, by and between Core Scientific, Inc. and Barings Private Credit Corp., issued in connection with that certain Master Security Agreement, dated March 24, 2022, by and between Core Scientific, Inc., on one hand, and Barings BDC, Inc., Barings Capital Investment Corporation, and Barings Private Credit Corp., on the other hand, and as amended by that certain Amendment No. 1 to Collateral Schedule No. 6, dated August 12, 2022, by and between Core Scientific Inc. and Barings Private Credit Corp.

-1.42"Bitmain APA" means that certain Asset Purchase Agreement, dated September 5, 2023, by and between Bitmain Technologies Delaware Limited and Core Scientific, Inc., as amended by that certain Amendment to Asset Purchase Agreement, dated November 6, 2023, each of which is acceptable to the Requisite Consenting Creditors; provided, that any further amendments to the Bitmain APA shall be in form and substance reasonably acceptable to the Debtors and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA).
+1.42"Bitmain APA" means that certain Asset Purchase Agreement, dated September 5, 2023, by and between Bitmain Technologies Delaware Limited and Core Scientific, Inc., as amended by that certain Amendment to Asset Purchase Agreement, dated November 6, 2023; provided, that any further amendments to the Bitmain APA shall be in form and substance reasonably acceptable to the Debtors and the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA).

-1.43"Bitmain Transaction" means the transaction described in the Debtors' Motion for Entry of an Order (I) Authorizing Core Scientific, Inc.'s Entry Into Asset Purchase Agreement and (II) Granting Related Relief (Docket No. [•]) and approved by the Bankruptcy Court pursuant to the Order (I) Authorizing Core Scientific, Inc.'s Entry Into Asset Purchase Agreement and (II) Granting Related Relief (Docket No. [•]), which approves, among other things, entry into the Bitmain APA.
+1.43"Bitmain Transaction" means the transaction described in the Debtors' Motion for Entry of an Order (I) Authorizing Core Scientific, Inc.'s Entry Into Asset Purchase Agreement and (II) Granting Related Relief (Docket No. [•]) and approved by the Bankruptcy Court pursuant to the Order (I) Authorizing Core Scientific, Inc.'s Entry Into Asset Purchase Agreement and (II) Granting Related Relief (Docket No. [•]), which approves, among other things, entry into the Bitmain APA and any related agreements, each of which shall be reasonably acceptable to the Requisite Consenting Creditors.

 1.44"BlockFi Agreements" means those certain Facility and Security Agreements, each dated December 30, 2021, by and between Core Scientific, Inc. (now known as Core Scientific Operating Company) and BlockFi Lending LLC.